robots4life/luscious-lucia/username-password-prisma-sqlite/README.md

 import type { PageServerLoad } from './$types';

-// the return {}; at the end of the try block below makes the
-// load function for the signup page run once the form has been submitted
-// and redirect the user to the profile page if the session is valid
-//
-// if we omit the return {}; from the end of the try block the load function WILL NOT run
-// and the user will stay on the signup page export const load: PageServerLoad = async ({ locals }) => {
+export const load: PageServerLoad = async ({ locals }) => {
 	// call the validate() method to check for a valid session
 	// https://lucia-auth.com/reference/lucia/interfaces/authrequest#validate